-The Deal, New Jersey native found the place to develop those broad skills at Stevens.
-Now in her senior year at the College of Arts and Letters, Haas says the school’s visual arts and technology program offers the perfect blend of a traditional fine arts education and a technology-driven curriculum, one that is perfectly tailored to today’s hyper-digital environment.
+That's what led the New Jersey native to Stevens.
+The school’s visual arts and technology program offered the perfect blend of a traditional education and a technology-driven curriculum, one tailored to today’s hyper-digital environment.

 “The way these two programs are run at Stevens, you have a lot of opportunities to cross over and try different things.
 You can bring what you’ve learned from one discipline and bring it into the other, and figure out how they work and don’t work together.”

-Exposure to all three programs helped Haas narrow her career interest to the live entertainment industry, either in the area of creative direction or visual production.
+Exposure to all three programs helped Haas narrow her career interest to the live entertainment industry.

-Haas has been able to apply those cross-disciplinary skills on- and off- campus.
-As a member of the DeBaun Performing Arts Center technical staff, she assists with lighting, staging, audio, the stage crew, set up and general theater maintenance projects for all the shows planned for the season.
-In the summer of 2016, she was able to experience first-hand the full scope of working in live entertainment at WorldStage, a premier creative firm that provides audio, video and lighting technologies to the corporate, artistic and theatrical communities.
-An internship at the company’s elaborate workshop in Secaucus, New Jersey placed Haas in the middle of the action, where she bounced between multiple departments involved in the handling of cables, audio, video and projection, the testing of equipment and the building of racks and systems.
+Haas has applied her cross-disciplinary skills in both the classroom and workspace.
+As a member of the DeBaun Performing Arts Center technical staff, she assisted with lighting, staging, audio, and general theater maintenance.
+In the summer of 2016, she worked at WorldStage, a creative firm that executes audio, video and lighting for premiere companies, artists and theatrical communities.
+This internship put Haas in the middle of the action, where she enjoyed bouncing between departments.

 “I got to physically work with the equipment that gets shipped out to certain shows.
 I also worked in the drafting department, helping to map out the systems that had to be sent to the convergence department to be built, something I really enjoyed because it was so closely-related to my visual arts and 3D design classes.”

-She has been working part-time as a production assistant at Live Nation Entertainment since completing a summer internship with the world's leading live entertainment company in 2017.
-To date, Haas has worked on concerts featuring Phish, Jay-Z, Bruno Mars, Tom Petty, Billy Joel, Neil Diamond and U2.
+While still a student, Haas began working part-time as a production assistant at Live Nation Entertainment, the world's leading live entertainment company.
+The concerts she's worked on were headlined by some of today's top artists: Jay-Z, Bruno Mars, Tom Petty, Billy Joel, Neil Diamond, Phish and U2.

 Beyond the academic and industry experiences, Haas says the close-knit community of art and music students at Stevens has played an important role in her growth as an artist.